MarkMoene/MoonPhaseCalendar/README.md

 In what follows, it is expected that the [Arduino IDE](https://www.arduino.cc/en/Main/Software) is available.
 If you want to compile and run the tests, a C++11 compiler such as [GNU C++](https://gcc.gnu.org/) or [Visual C++ 2015](https://www.visualstudio.com/) is needed, see [11-13].

 ### Setup Arduino IDE for Pro Trinket
-To be able to compile programs for the Pro Trinket board and to upload the result to it via [USB](https://en.wikipedia.org/wiki/USB), several settings must made in the Arduino IDE.
+To be able to compile programs for the Pro Trinket board and to upload the result to it via [USB](https://en.wikipedia.org/wiki/USB), several settings must be made in the Arduino IDE.
 This is described in [Setup Arduino IDE for Pro Trinket](doc/Setup Arduino IDE for Pro Trinket.md).

 ### Install Arduino library for TM1637 (LED Driver)
 The program uses the [Grove 4-Digit Display](http://www.seeedstudio.com/wiki/Grove_-_4-Digit_Display) with a [TM1637 chip](http://blog.avishorp.me/2014/03/arduino-library-for-tm1637-display.html) to present the date.
 To enable using it from our program, install the [Arduino library for TM1637](https://github.com/avishorp/TM1637) as follows: